 In its 10-3 decision, Circuit Judge Robert Katzmann of the U.S. Circuit Court of Appeals wrote that even though the U.S. Congress had not sought to address gay bias in Title VII, laws “often go beyond the principal evil to cover reasonably comparable evils.”

-As the Second Circuit one of the most critical courts-other than the U.S. Supreme Court-and it is only the second U.S. Circuit Court of Appeals to make such a finding the recent decision has national implications.
+As the Second Circuit is one of the most critical courts other than the U.S. Supreme Court and it is only the second U.S. Circuit Court of Appeals to make such a finding the recent decision has national implications.
 At the moment, most states and the federal government do not explicitly prohibit anti-gay discrimination in the workplace.
-If additional the courts agree with the Second Circuit, that Title VII already bans anti-gay discrimination, national precedent could change despite the U.S. Supreme Court making a specific ruling on the issue or Congress enacting new law.
+If additional the courts agree with the Second Circuit, that Title VII already bans anti-gay discrimination, the national precedent could change despite the U.S. Supreme Court making a specific ruling on the issue or Congress enacting a new law.

 But the U.S. Supreme Court could pick up the case if a split divides the nation regarding this question.
 Currently, Seventh Circuit Court in 2017 ruled that Title VII protects LGBTQ individuals.
 However, the 11th Circuit Court previously reached the opposite decision. (https://www.law.com/newyorklawjournal/2018/02/26/2nd-circuit-en-banc-decision-upholds-protection-against-sexual-orientation-bias/)